Skip to main content

 Module header

-Purpose: define the truth objects and invariants for projects, endpoints, frontier, cadence, and evidence.
+Purpose: define the truth objects and invariants for projects, lightweight work units, endpoints, frontier, cadence, and evidence.

 Exports: